praneet195/Udemy-Python-Mega-Course/README.md

-Udemy course for a variety fo applications
+Udemy course for a variety of basic Python applications.